-Southern California has been experiencing a terrible heatwave for the past week, so I decided to go the coast for much-needed relief from the heat!
+Southern California has been experiencing a terrible heatwave for the past week, so I decided to go to the coast for much-needed relief from the heat!
 My girls and I decided to head over to Oceanside Harbor Beach.
 While heading over to the restroom, I decided to look at the Oceanside Harbor boat launch.
-Down below, I will be showcasing some to the highlights of San Diego’s North County only Ocean boat launch ramp.
+I will be showcasing some of the highlights of San Diego’s North County-only Ocean boat launch ramp below.

 Oceanside Harbor Map

 Oceanside Harbor is located 38 miles north of Downtown San Diego and 27 miles south of Orange County’s Dana Point Harbor Boat Launch Ramp.
 So the question is, if you live in San Diego, is the Oceanside launch ramp worth the trip or not?
 If you live in North County San Diego, then, of course, it is, yes?

 But is it?

 Down below, I will be showcasing the west side of Oceanside Harbor, where the boat launch is situated.
 What I love about this ramp is that everything is in such close proximately to each other.
-But if you think about it, if it is busy, this feature could be a negative attribute.
+But if you think about it, this feature could be a negative attribute if it is busy.

 Here is a PDF file of the Harbor map.
 I encourage you to print it out, as it is a great reference to use the next time you are in the area!